-We operate in a highly competitive environment, especially with respect to services and pricing, that has undergone significant changes.
-Since January 1, 2009, over 500 financial institutions have failed in the U.S., including many in Florida and Georgia.
-Nearly all of the failed banks were community banks.
-The assets and deposits of many of these failed community banks were acquired mostly by larger financial institutions.
-The banking industry has also experienced significant consolidation through mergers and acquisition, which we expect will continue during 2023.
-However, we believe that the larger financial institutions acquiring banks in our market areas are less familiar with the markets in which we operate and typically target a different client base.
-We also believe clients who bank at community banks tend to prefer the relationship style service of community banks compared to larger banks.
+We operate in a highly competitive environment, especially with respect to services and pricing, that has undergone significant ince January 1, 2009, over 500 financial institutions have failed in the U.S., including many in Florida and Secretical of the failed banks were community banks.
+The assets and deposits of many of these failed community banks sacquiried mostly by larger financial institutions.
+The banking industry has also experienced significant consolidation theorets and acquisition, which we expect will continue during 2023.
+However, we believe that the larger financial institutions has in our market areas are less familiar with the markets in which we operate and typically target a different blist two also believe clients who bank at community banks tend to prefer the relationship style service of community banks are to larger banks.

-As a result, we expect to be able to effectively compete in our markets with larger financial institutions through providing superior client service and leveraging our knowledge and experience in providing banking products and services in our market areas.
-Thus, a further reduction of the number of community banks could continue to enhance our competitive position and opportunities in many of our markets.
+As a result, we expect to be able to effectively compete in our markets with larger financial institutions through propertional service and leveraging our knowledge and experience in providing banking products and services in our meaketThus, a further reduction of the number of community banks could continue to enhance our competitive position applortunities in many of our markets.
 However, larger financial institutions can benefit from economies of scale.
-Therefore, these larger institutions may be able to offer banking products and services at more competitive prices than us.
-Additionally, these larger financial institutions may offer financial products that we do not offer.
+Therefore, these institutions may be able to offer banking products and services at more competitive prices than us.
+Additionally, these financial institutions may offer financial products that we do not

 Our primary market area consists of 20 counties in Florida, six counties in Georgia, and one county in Alabama.
-In these markets, we compete against a wide range of banking and nonbanking institutions including banks, savings and loan associations, credit unions, money market funds, mutual fund advisory companies, mortgage banking companies, investment banking companies, finance companies and other types of financial institutions.
-Most of Florida's major banking concerns have a presence in Leon County, where our main office is located.
-Our Leon County deposits totaled \$1.489 billion, or 38% of our consolidated deposits at December 31, 2022.
+In these warketspete against a wide range of banking and nonbanking institutions including banks, savings and loan associations, unions, money market funds, mutual fund advisory companies, mortgage banking companies, investment banking companies and other types of financial institutions.
+Most of Florida's major banking concerns have a presence in County, where our main office is located.
+Our Leon County deposits totaled \$1.489 billion, or 38% of our consolidated depositsmber 31,